12 Life Balance Tips (Part 1)

 Finally, deadlines are a life balance ally.
 They decrease perfectionism and procrastination because they put pressure on you to get something finished even if it’s not perfect.
 Once you establish a target date, it’s much harder to delay.
 Set a time limit for something you’ve been putting off.

 Balance takes courage.
 It often means going in the opposite direction of which you feel pulled.
-Next week I will give you 6 more life balance tips.
-Hope you tune in.
+Here’s 6 more life balance tips 12 Life Balance Tips (Part 2).